Teradata/stacki-wiki/Frontend-Installation.md

 ![](images/stacki_config_step_6a_2.png)

-The "Id" column denotes pallets loaded from a DVD and the "Network" column denotes pallets from a network (not being used).
+The _Id_ column denotes pallets loaded from a DVD and the _Network_ column denotes pallets from a network (not being used).

-Select "stacki" and "os" pallets to install.
+Select _stacki_ and _os_ pallets to install.

 ![](images/stacki_config_step_6b_2.png)

 ### Review

-Review the installation parameters and click "Install" to proceed.
+Review the installation parameters and click _Continue_ to proceed.

 If this was a [New](#new) installation the Frontend will now format its filesystems and copy the Pallets from the onto its hard disk.